CBaier33/banter-lang/README.md

 `print <expression>`, which simple displays the value without terminating the program.

 Unlike `return`, `print` statements can be null, which print a new line.

+Additionally, comments, can be written using the `#` symbol.